Mary Percy, Countess of Northumberland: Marriage

-In January 1524, Lady Mary was forced to marry Henry Percy, heir to the earldom of Northumberland, who had fallen deeply in love with Anne Boleyn, then a lady-in-waiting to Queen Catherine of Aragon.
-He naturally did not wish to marry Mary.
+In January 1524, Lady Mary was forced to marry Henry Percy, heir to the earldom of Northumberland, who had fallen in love with Anne Boleyn, then a lady-in-waiting to Queen Catherine of Aragon.
+He did not wish to marry Mary.
 It was Cardinal Thomas Wolsey who was responsible for breaking up the affair between Henry and Anne, reminding Henry of his precontract with Mary Talbot, to whom he had been betrothed from 1516.
 After Henry's father, the 5th Earl of Northumberland, was quickly summoned to the English court and apprised of the situation, he took Henry Percy home to Alnwick Castle in Northumberland.
 The date of the marriage is debated, with estimates made between September 1523 and August 1525 or August 1526 It seems to have been an unhappy marriage from the start.

 Henry succeeded his father as the 6th Earl on 19 May 1527, and Mary was henceforth styled as the Countess of Northumberland.
-The marriage, however, was unhappy, and they had no children.
+The marriage, however, was unhappy, and they had no living children.
 In June 1532, Mary sought an annulment, on the grounds that her husband had a pre-contract with Anne Boleyn.
 Percy was questioned by Henry VIII and the petition was thrown out by Parliament; the Percys remained married.

 Mary died on 16 April 1572, Henry Percy having died many years before on 30 June 1537.
 In later life, though she had a grant of abbey lands from the Dissolution of the Monasteries, she was suspected of being a Roman Catholic, a favourer of Mary, Queen of Scots, and of hearing mass in her house.
 She was buried in Sheffield church.